 I am a fisheries scientist with focus on the population dynamics and ecology of salmonids.
 As a fisheries consultant with APEM Ltd my current work is mainly on fish stock assessment and the response of fish and fisheries to environmental factors.
-Through my fellowship with the MEFGL at Bangor I maintain active research in salmonid life history variation and ecology.
+Through my fellowship with MEEB at Bangor I maintain active research in salmonid life history variation and ecology.

 PhD – University of East Anglia, 1976, (NERC Fisheries Research Studentship).
 Uptake and regulation of zinc in juvenile flatfish.